Single-unit study

 MXB161 Computational Explorations

 This unit introduces you to techniques of computation and simulation across a range of application areas in Science, Technology, Engineering and Mathematics (STEM).
 Computation and simulation are cornerstones of modern practice across STEM; practitioners skilled in these areas can explore behaviours of real-world systems that would be impractical or impossible to undertake using only theoretical or experimental means.
 In this introductory unit, you will develop your computation and simulation skills through individual and collaborative problem-solving activities.
-Further exploration is available through the second major or minor in Computational and Simulation Science.
+Depending on your course, further exploration may be available through a minor in this field.

 MXB201 Advanced Linear Algebra